-- Everything Is Big In Texas: Averted.
-The film takes place in Austin, but the Texas stereotypes are all missing.
+- Everything Is Big in Texas: Averted.
+The film takes place in the suburbs of Austin, but the Texas stereotypes are all missing.

 - Except the high school football stereotype, which is subverted.
 The star player, Floyd, is not very passionate about playing ball.

 - Austin itself is kind of an aversion both in real life and the movie.

 - Funny Afro: Cynthia's giant red afro.

 - "Have a Nice Day" Smile: Unsurprisingly, the one used in the movie poster looked fairly baked.